andyman1222/ThanosBot/README.md

 # Thanos is on Discord now!!!

+## Note

+Any public link to add the bot (at least from me) is dead.
+You have to sel-host the bot yourself.

 ## Important warning

 This bot has the ability to let ANYONE with ADMIN or BAN USERS permission BAN anyone on the server!
 Use caution when using this, or don't use it at all!